OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 When activities are not declared in manifests, they cannot be displayed and would raise an exception.

-In the same way as apps do, activities also have their own lifecycle and need to listen to system changes to be able to handle them accordingly.
+In the same way as apps do, activities also have their own lifecycle and need to listen to system changes in order to handle them accordingly.
 Activities can have the following states: active, paused, stopped and inactive.
 These states are managed by Android operating system.
 Accordingly, activities can implement the following event managers:

 - onCreate
 - onSaveInstanceState
 - onStart